colinsheppard/time/README.md

 * **Daylight savings time is ignored** - All times are treated as local, or "zoneless", and daylight savings time (DST) is ignored.
 It is assumed that most NetLogo users don't need to convert times between time zones or be able to follow the rules of DST for any particular locale.
 Instead, users are much more likely to need the ability to load a time series and perform date and time operations without worrying about when DST starts and whether an hour of their time series will get skipped in the spring or repeated in the fall.
 It should be noted that the Time library definitely can handle DST for most locales on Earth, but that capability is not extended to NetLogo here and won't be unless by popular demand.

 * **Leap days are included** - While we simplify things by excluding time zones and DST, leap days are kept to allow users to reliably use real world time series in their NetLogo model.
+Day time formatting falls on a leap year, allowing all days to be provided without specifying a year.

 * **LogoTimes are mutable when anchored** - If you anchor a LogoTime (using the *time:anchor-to-ticks* primitive) you end up with a variable whose value changes as the value of Netlogo ticks changes.
 Say you have an anchored variable called "anchored-time" and you assign it to another variable "set new-time anchored-time", your new variable will *also be mutable* and change with ticks.
 If what you want is a snapshot of the anchored-time that doesn't change, then use the time:copy primitive: "set new-time time:copy anchored-time".